-Business Interruption Risk
+What is Business Interruption Insurance?

-- Aside from taking care of your health and being careful to limit the risks from those extreme sports ventures, your primary protection against loss of business is disability insurance.
+Aside from taking care of your health and being careful to limit the risks from those extreme sports ventures, your primary protection against loss of business is disability insurance.
 There are two types to consider, and you may want to carry both for the most complete protection:

 - Long-Term Disability Insurance (LTD).
 Long-term disability insurance has an elimination period of at least 90 days.
 After that, benefits are paid for a longer term, typically, two years, five years, 10 years, to age 65, or for life, depending on the policy.
-The longer the benefit period, the higher the premium.
+The more extended the benefit period, the higher the premium.

 Get business insurance.
 At a minimum, it is prudent for any small business to have a Business Owner’s Policy.
 However, because there are unique risks that come with running a business, consultants would be wise to consider additional coverages.
 This consulting industry page can help you learn about the types of insurance consulting firms typically use to protect their businesses.